1010todd/Endless-Endless-Sky/README.md

 WARNING: Data folder and generated sprites will be reset every update to utilize new features, backup what you like.

 ## How to use:
- Requires: Python 3.9, Pillow 8.4.0
- This plugin can be installed normally like any other plugin.
-Pre-generated data is provided if you don't want to run the script.
+ Requires: Python 3.9+, and Pillow 8.4.0+ (For ship sprite generation) This plugin can be installed normally like any other plugin.
+Pre-generated data is provided [here](https://github.com/1010todd/Endless-Endless-Sky/releases/tag/v0.1.0) if you don't want to run the script.

  To run the generator, simply run main.py and wait.
 If success the console will say so and wait for input before closing.

- Some part of the generator can be configured, check config folder.
+ Some part of the generator can be configured, check instructions.txt to see which can be used. (very messy right now, some option works, some don't, will fix later)